 You may be surprised at how easy it is for you to make the prime lens adjustment in your mind; or you may find that what you really want is a hot new zoom lens that’s got a longer zoom range, or faster constant aperture or such.
 Either way, there’s a Sigma lens that’s right for you.

 With a prime, when you can’t change your location and can’t recompose by zooming, you are forced to really pay attention to every element in the image.
 If the main subject is small in the frame, overall composition is very important.
-And if the whole subject cannot fit in the frame, you’ve got to choose what details best tell your story and where to place your edges.
+If the whole subject cannot fit in the frame, you’ve got to choose what details best tell your story and where to place your edges.

 For example, If you’ve got the 85mm F1.4 EX DG HSM lens, and you’re at the edge of a dock, and that docile pelican you’ve been framing for up-close details on the nearest piling suddenly gets spooked and flies twenty feet away to a farther perch, you’ve got to change your overall visual expectations.
 Same goes with a longer telephoto lens and sports.
 It is great to have the long, fast, sharp reach of a prime telephoto, but sometimes when the action is coming right at you, you’ll find yourself overlensed.
 But it’s always best to focus on the shot you’ve nailed with tight framing or excellent composition and not worry too much about the ones you’ve missed!